ErnestF22/smdd_rimlab/cfg/README.md

 > $ ./test_vomp -cfg ../cfg/gmm_estim.cfg

 If one desires to set a parameter differently from what is in the config file, use the same syntax.
-E.g., if one wants to set param "in" to "sample.csv", use
+E.g., if one wants to set param "in" to "sample.csv", use:

 > $ ./test_vomp -cfg ../cfg/gmm_estim.cfg -in sample.csv